 Despite the legends and reputation it was rare to hear about ‘blacks’ as pillagers, expansionists, conquerors or the like.
 ‘White’ civilians generally knew us as staunch defenders of our loved ones and our borders – which of course their armies hated us for when trying to conquer our lands, but strength soon begets respect & admiration.

-* Not for want of trying, since Nubians & Egyptians had been trying to reclaim each other for ages, and Egyptians had been stationing soldiers all over the ancient Mediterranean.
+Not that ‘blacks’ were never invaders or conquerors, since Nubians & Egyptians had been trying to reclaim each other for ages, and Egyptians had been stationing soldiers all over the ancient Mediterranean.
 But after almost 500 years of Egyptian occupation and rule, Nubians gained control of Egypt in less than 100 years!
 Snowden describes it as “a kind of Third Intermediate Period” (i.e. the 25th Dynasty) during which Napatans controlled Egypt all the way up to the Mediterranean, which even their ancestors from Kerma hadn’t managed to do!
 The now-Meroïte Nubians (as the capital was changed from Napata to Meroë) had control of Egypt for 1000 years – longer than any single period of native Egyptian unification.
 During this time they instituted a policy of self-defence instead of conquest & aggression against other nations, and integrated into Egyptian and Greek societies while still maintaining sovereignty against more Greco-Roman incursions!
 The authors of the Bible knew Nubia as a sovereign military nation with a thriving economy up until the collapse of Meroë in the early 300s AD.